grisu/gricli/src/main/resources/help/commands/destroy proxy.md

 Command: destroy proxy

+Deletes your login information.

-Deletes the login information so you will have to enter it again on your next login.
+You will have to enter your login information again on your next login.

 This can be used if you would like to login with another profile.